Grants > open calls for proposals

 Annex 4: Financial identification sheet

-Annex 6: Declaration of honour en - en
+Annex 6: Declaration of honour (exclusion criteria and financial capacity assessment) en

 Maximum eligible daily rates for staff costs en